 In short, as the employer, you are presumed to have the greater knowledge about employment laws.
 You are expected to benefit from the services of your employees and to protect that investment.
 When you do not, the Board might punish you for failing to exhibit best business practices and a genuine concern for the human beings who work for you.

-NOTE: This post is a general overview of the defenses to workers’ compensation (“WC”) penalties for failure to secure WC insurance.
-It is not legal advice, and there is certainly no guarantee that any of the actions detailed above will generate a similar or specific result.
-Past success is never a guarantee of a future outcome.
+NOTE: This post provides general information about workers compensation in New York State.
+It is not legal advice and could be considered attorney advertising.
 If you require information or advice applied to your unique situation, please make an appointment to discuss it with an attorney.
 Don’t rely solely on what you read on the Internet.